Photo: John D Sirlin/Shutterstock

 Lake Havasu State Park is all about beaching, as you can probably guess from the name.
 Lake Havasu is a large reservoir created by the Parker Dam on the Colorado River, and it provides plenty of water-based activities.
 The lake’s clear blue waters are perfect for swimming, boating, jet skiing, and fishing.
 Anglers can cast their lines in search of a variety of fish species, including bass, catfish, and sunfish.
 You can also rent boats and jet skis from the park’s provider, Wet Monkey Watersports Rentals, which operates year-round.

 The park’s sandy beaches are excellent for sunbathing and picnicking, offering picturesque views of the surrounding desert landscape and the iconic London Bridge, which was dismantled in London, England, and reconstructed in Lake Havasu City.
-The beaches and big and wide with soft sand, much like you may expect from an ocean beach in Florida or California.
+The beaches are big and wide with soft sand, much like you may expect from an ocean beach in Florida or California.

 The park hosts various events and programs throughout the year, including guided hikes, astronomy programs, and educational presentations, providing visitors with opportunities to learn about the local ecology and history.